jcaip/jcaip.github.io/_posts/2017-01-28-Corporate-Finance.md

 + `FV = Cost*e^(rT)`
 + `EAR = (1+ (i/p))^p -1`

+Here, r is the discount rate and g is the growth rate

 **Perpetuity** - A constant stream of cash flow that lasts forever

 + `PV = C/(r-g)`